Concerned your child isn’t getting the attention they need? Wondering why your child is bored with school?

-Phoenix revolutionized education almost forty years ago when the prevalent teaching methodology was turned on its head, and students were given an active voice and role in the classroom and their education.
-Today, we continue to pioneer with our innovative, experience-driven learning community.
+We continue to pioneer our innovative, experience-driven learning community to give students a cutting-edge educational experience.
 Phoenix provides students with the tools, ideas, and encounters to help them be the best versions of themselves.
 With teachers as their partners in the PK-8 education equation, students learn to emphasize process over product, executing project-based learning through a robust curriculum.

-Innovation, collaboration, critical thinking, global citizenship, and problem solving skills are at the forefront of our program.
-We provide a strong academic foundation in the early years and through eighth grade, ensuring that each of our students continues to thrive in high school, college and beyond for many years to come.
+Innovation, collaboration, critical thinking, global citizenship, and problem-solving skills are at the forefront of our program.
+We provide a strong academic foundation, ensuring that our students continue to thrive in high school, college, and beyond.

 To schedule a tour, or request additional information, please contact Mistral Dodson, Director of Admission.
 Mistral can be reached in the following ways:

 Email: [email protected]

 Read on to learn more and apply!

 Have you ever met a Phoenix student?
 When you do, you’ll want one too…

 - Imagine your 5-8th grader coming face to face with a cave cricket while squeezing through the Masher in a Kentucky cave or swimming with sea turtles in the Virgin Islands.
 Wherever we go, we question, draw, write and do; authentic learning at its best.

 - Imagine your child using technology to collaborate with students from Canada, China, and Czechoslovakia, sharing ideas and learning about each other.